bkauf/anthos-terraform/AWS/README.md

-# GKE on AWS Terraform
+# Install GKE on AWS using Terraform

-## Notes:
+This script is meant to be a quick start to working with Anthos on AWS.
+For more information on Anthos Multi-Cloud please [click here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/).
+This terraform script will install all relevant [IaaS prerequisites](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/prerequisites) in AWS _(VPC, Subnets, Internet gateway, NAT gateway, IAM Roles, Route tables, and KMS)_.

 ![Anthos Multi-Cloud](Anthos-Multi-AWS.png)

-This terraform script will install all relevant [IaaS prerequisites](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/prerequisites) in AWS(VPC, , subnets, internet gateay, NAT gateway, IAM roles, route tables, and KMS) and then deploy Anthos GKE with 3 control plane nodes(1 in each AZ) of type [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/) and a single node pool of type [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/)  with 2 nodes in an autoscaling group to max 5 nodes to the AWS us-east-1 region.
-The node pool will be deployed to the us-east-1a zone.
-The network topology setup is documented [here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/create-aws-vpc#create-sample-vpc).
-You can adjust the region and AZs in the variables.tf file.
-For a list of AWS regions and associated K8s version supported per GCP region please use this command:
+ **The Terraform script deploys Anthos GKE with:**
+- 3 control plane nodes _(1 in each AZ)_ of type [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/).
+- A single node pool of type [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/) with 2 nodes in an autoscaling group to max 5 nodes to the AWS `us-east-1` region.

+**Other information:**
+- The node pool will be deployed to the `us-east-1a` zone.
+- Supported instance types in AWS can be found [here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/reference/supported-instance-types).
+- The network topology setup is documented [here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/create-aws-vpc#create-sample-vpc).
+- You can adjust the region and AZs in the [variables.tf](/anthos-multi-cloud/AWS/variables.tf) file.
+- For a list of AWS regions and associated K8s version supported per GCP region please use the following command:
 ```bash
 gcloud container aws get-server-config --location [gcp-region]
 ```
- Supported instance types in AWS can be found [here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/reference/supported-instance-types).
-After the cluster has been installed it will show up in your GKE page of the GCP console in your relevant GCP project.
+After the cluster has been installed it will show up in the [Kubernetes Engine page](https://console.cloud.google.com/kubernetes/list/overview) of the GCP console in your relevant GCP project.

- This script is meant to be a quick start to working with Anthos on AWS.
-For more information on Anthos Multi-Cloud please [click here](https://cloud.google.com/anthos/clusters/docs/multi-cloud/).

 ## Prerequisites